Sulfonamide (medicine): Side effects

 Sulfonamides have the potential to cause a variety of adverse effects, including urinary tract disorders, haemopoietic disorders, porphyria and hypersensitivity reactions.
 When used in large doses, they may cause a strong allergic reaction.
-The most serious of these are classified as severe cutaneous adverse reactions (i.e. SCARs) and include the Stevens–Johnson syndrome, toxic epidermal necrolysis (also known as Lyell syndrome), the DRESS syndrome, and a not quite as serious SCARs reaction, acute generalized exanthematous pustulosis.
+The most serious of these are classified as severe cutaneous adverse reactions (i.e., SCARs) and include the Stevens–Johnson syndrome, toxic epidermal necrolysis (also known as Lyell syndrome), the DRESS syndrome, and a less serious SCAR reaction, acute generalized exanthematous pustulosis.
 Any one of these SCARs may be triggered by certain sulfonamides.